 - San Diego County Behavioral Health Services (SDCBHS) established Program Integrity (PI) procedures to prevent fraud, waste, and abuse in the delivery, claiming and reimbursement of behavioral health services.
 County and Contracted Programs shall develop a process of verifying that paid claims were provided to beneficiaries and that services meet criteria for access to SMHS and the services were medically necessary.
-Programs shall complete service verification as outlined in their P&P. If discrepancies are found during the service verification process, the program will complete the require reporting and corrections as outlined in their P&P. - Program Integrity includes: - o Accurate eligibility determination - o Services provided are medically necessary and appropriate - New/current providers are not on the excluded provider list(s) - o Verify with the member that services reimbursed by Medi-Cal were received by client - Immediate and corrective actions upon discovery that services paid/claimed by Medi-Cal were not received by client(s) - Service Verification includes services which have been claimed and reimbursed by Medi-Cal - Service verification activity documents may include: - O Service reports from EHR - O Verification letters with client signature - O Client sign in sheets - O Signature logs - O Call logs with attestation
+Programs shall complete service verification as outlined in their P&P. If discrepancies are found during the service verification process, the program will complete the require reporting and corrections as outlined in their P&P. - Program Integrity includes: - o Accurate eligibility determination - o Services provided are medically necessary and appropriate - New/current providers are not on the excluded provider list(s) - o Verify with the member that services reimbursed by Medi-Cal were received by client - o Immediate and corrective actions upon discovery that services claimed by Medi-Cal were not received by client(s) - Service verification activity documents may include: - O Service reports from EHR - O Verification letters with client signature - O Client sign in sheets - O Signature logs - O Call logs with attestation - County and Contracted Programs are expected to conduct regular PI activities and maintain records for audit purposes.

-- County and Contracted Programs are expected to conduct regular PI activities and maintain records for audit purposes. - Questions regarding PI can be directed to QI Matters email at QIMatters.hhsa@sdcounty.ca.gov.
+• Questions regarding PI can be directed to QI Matters email at QIMatters.hhsa@sdcounty.ca.gov.
 PI activities will be monitored by QA at a minimum annually during site and Quality Assurance Program Reviews (QAPR).
 QA tracks and monitors results of Quality Assurance Program Reviews and may require a program to develop a Quality Improvement Plan (QIP) to address specific documentation concerns.